 Geoscientists who are registered and in good standing with a regulatory organization elsewhere in Canada may be eligible for registration in Alberta if registered geoscientists in the two jurisdictions have similar responsibilities and competencies.
 For more information, see "What if I am already certified in another province or territory?" and the Alberta regulatory authority (below).

-To find more information on the certification process for internationally educated geoscientists, see Professional Geoscientist Licensing Process on the AlbertaCanada.com website.
+To learn about certification for internationally educated geoscientists, see Professional Geoscientist Registration Process.

 Association of Professional Engineers and Geoscientists of Alberta